Notes

 Note that other countries define their boomer generation slightly differently.

-In 1987, after studying and working full-time during my late teens and early 20s, I took a gap-year and spent it pursuing various hobbies.
-Afternoons would typically be spent in the Mitchell Library Reading Room, pouring over bound copies of the New York Times newspaper from 1921 to Black Thursday 24 Oct 1929.
+In 1987, after studying and working full–time during my late teens and early 20s, I took a gap–year and spent it pursuing various hobbies.
+Afternoons would typically be in the Mitchell Library Reading Room, pouring over bound copies of the New York Times newspaper from 1921 up to Black Tuesday 29 Oct 1929.

-I was curious to see if anyone had any idea what was coming (The Crash, The Great Depression etc.).
-Amazingly, no one did.
-I spent at least a couple of months reading through a mountain of relentlessly upbeat material which kept reassuring everyone that the good times were here to stay.
+I wondered if anyone had any idea what was coming (The Crash, The Great Depression etc.) — amazingly, they didn't.
+I spent at least a couple of months reading through a mountain of optimistic material, which kept reassuring everyone that progress was assured and the good times were here to stay.

-Weave it all together, and after a couple of false-starts The Boomer Legacy was born.
+Weave it all together and after a couple of false–starts, in 2013 The Boomer Legacy was born.

 B. The accompanying captions & commentary